-When you buy thermal underwear, you want performance, durability and comfort under any conditions.
+When you buy thermal underwear, you want performance, durability, and comfort under any conditions.
 You don't want to skimp on it.

 #1 Thermal Underwear Fit

-Thermal underwear functions as a second skin – creating an insulating layer between your body and the fabric.
+After all, thermal underwear functions as a second skin – creating an insulating layer between your body and the fabric.

 If it fits poorly – the underwear is likely to create hot pockets instead of distributing warmth event, making you feel some discomfort.
 Form-fitting underwear avoids this predicament allowing you to comfortably wear layers over it.